Frederico-F-Martins/discord_jarvis/README.md

 > pip install -U discord.py

-2-  Edit the script at the end to insert your bot token:
+2-  Edit the script at the end to insert your bot token (and fill the password list):

 > client.run = ('#your token#')

 3- Run it with Python3.

 > use `nohup python3 discjarvis.py &` for running the process in the background.

+4- Edit challenges.txt and faq.txt to your needs.

+> instructions inside each file.

 ---
 ## Suggestions/Doubts